Worcestershire Militia: Crimean War and Indian mutiny

 Having recently been embodied, the regiment was not called out for training in 1857, but when much of the army was sent to quell the Indian Mutiny the militia were embodied for garrison duty.
 The Worcestershires assembled at the depot on 12 November 1857, with the men billeted in the city.
 On 11 December it was ordered to Ireland, and it travelled by train from Shrub Hill Station to Liverpool three days later, leaving No 6 Company as the depot company at Worcester.
 It embarked at Liverpool Docks, crossed to Dublin, and then went by train to Curragh Camp.
 No accommodation had been prepared for it, and because the regimental baggage had not yet arrived there were no tents.
 The officers and men were left all night in December rain, from the effects of which one of the officers died.
 At the Curragh the regiment formed part of 1st Infantry Brigade under Maj-Gen Horatio Shirley.
 During the winter nearly 200 men from the Worcestershire militia volunteered for the regulars and a number of young officers received regular commissions.
 In April 1858 the regiment was ordered home, travelling aboard the transports Trafalgar and Prince to Birkenhead, and arriving at Worcester on 11 May where it was disembodied on 18 May 1858.

 From 1859 the regiment began a routine of annual training behind the Talbot Inn, at Pitchcroft Ham (the old training ground of the Trained Bands) or on Flag Meadow by the Lansdown Road, with musketry practice at Hartlebury Common reached by train.
 The Militia Reserve introduced in 1867 consisted of present and former militiamen who undertook to serve overseas in case of war.
-Lieutenant-Col Webb resigned his command in 1870 and became the regiment's first Honorary Colonel.
+Lt-Col Webb resigned his command in 1870 and became the regiment's first Honorary Colonel.
 Major Thomas Coningsby Norbury Norbury was promoted to be Lt-Col Commandant.
 He had served in the 6th Dragoon Guards and saw action in the Crimea before retiring as a captain and joining the Worcestershire Militia.